routegy/routegy-docs/app/docs/how-to/receive-webhook-requests.md

 # Receive Webhook Notifications

-This document describes how to make use of the [Webhook Action Type](/reference/action-types/webhook/) to receive HTTP requests with JSON data when someone interacts with your microapps.
+This document describes how to make use of the [Webhook Action Type](/reference/action-types/webhook/) to receive HTTP requests with JSON data when someone interacts with your apps.

 Webhook actions are extremely powerful as they can be integrated with any existing system that can receive HTTP requests.